timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 However, in this nanocourse, many of you will probably we able to get by using the git support built into VS Code.
 If you really get into trouble, the command-line or a more sophisticated graphical client is always there for you.

-Julia packages are best started and cloned from within Julia itself.
+*Required*: Julia packages are best started and cloned from within Julia itself.
 Remember that the Pkg.jl documentation (see the previous session) is good for general package-management questions, including when you want to contribute to an existing package.
-When starting your own package, the [PkgTemplates README](https://github.com/invenia/PkgTemplates.jl) and [documentation](https://invenia.github.io/PkgTemplates.jl/stable/user/) is a thorough guide to your options.
+When starting your own package, the [PkgTemplates README](https://github.com/invenia/PkgTemplates.jl) and [documentation](https://invenia.github.io/PkgTemplates.jl/stable/user/) are thorough guides to your options.

 # Homework